 “Of course!” he tells me.

-In 1968, in addition to sparring for exercise with his fellow servicemen, Roger also went on to achieve one of his greatest feats with chess when he won a military tournament near Fort Ord in Monterey, California.
+In 1968, in addition to sparring for exercise with his fellow servicemen, Roger also went on to achieve one of his greatest feats as a chess player, when he won a military tournament near Fort Ord in Monterrey, California.

-After his time with the military, in 1974 Roger continued traveling, picking up a Masters degree in Spanish Linguistics at the Universidad de Salamanca in Spain.
-Then, after about two years of non-stop globe-trotting, he came back to L.A. in 1975.
+After his time with the military, in 1974 Roger continued traveling and educating himself, picking up a Master’s degree in Spanish Linguistics at the Universidad de Salamanca in Spain.
+Following that, he spent two additional years globe-trotting, returning to L.A. in 1976.

 What’s more, Roger recalls that as the eighties approached in L.A. “there was massive immigration from Central America and Asia.”
 And here, I can’t help but think of my own roots to those times.

-My father came to L.A. from El Salvador circa 1988, when the civil war in his country between the U.S. backed government there and the Farabundo Marti National Liberation Front (FMLN) reached its eighth year.
-He must have been just about twenty-four years old around then, just two years before meeting my mom, who herself had arrived to the States from Oaxaca, Mexico circa 1984.
+My father came to L.A. from El Salvador circa 1988, when the civil war in his country between the conservative U.S. backed government there and the Farabundo Marti National Liberation Front (FMLN) reached its eighth year.
+My dad must have been just about twenty-four years old around then, and when he got to L.A. it’d be about two years before he met my mom, who herself had arrived to the States from Oaxaca, Mexico circa 1984.

 Naturally, I don’t have to press Roger much on what L.A. looked like by that point; I arrived to East Hollywood as a newborn in 1990, around the same time that the coach opened up an interpretation agency in the city which he still owns to this day.

 In turn, unlike the preceding decades which Roger so enthusiastically has so much to tell me about, when it comes to the nineties and on, we’ve both got things to learn from one another!
-That is, while we remember the town differently, we’ve both got roots to trace, share, and consider together.
+That is, while we remember the town differently, each of us has roots to trace, share, and reflect on together.